Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

-As described above, ß-oxidation is the speed at which your liver can shed it’s fat.
+As described above, the rate of ß-oxidation is the speed at which your liver can shed its fat.
 If alcohol is the “brake pedal” on this process, then exercise is the “gas pedal”.
 Therefore, if drinking alcohol is a common part of your life, then it must be matched with exercise.

 In the above visualization, you can see a bunch of acronyms surrounded by yellow: TGs (triglycerides), FFAs (free fatty acids), and VLDL (Very-low-density lipoprotein).
 At the risk of being reductionistic, it can be understood that these are all “fats”.
 The other things you will see is DNL (de-novo lipogenesis) and ß-ox (ß-oxidation).

 There is hope though.
-Beyond eating drinking less and eating a better diet, us drinkers do have a very important too at our disposal to offset these negative effects of alcohol: exercise.
+Beyond drinking less and eating a better diet, us drinkers do have a very important tool at our disposal to offset these negative effects of alcohol: exercise.

 If you look at the illustration above again, you can see a number of arrows pointing to skeletal muscle.
-This arrows are showing fats being used up by your muscles as you exercise as well as while your muscles recover from it.
-As exercise occurs, not only does ß-oxidation increase—the way your burn off liver fat, but de novo lipogenesis also decreases—meaning that your liver is forming less fat from other sources.
-As we discuss in an article called “fructose and sugar blah blah blah”, nearly 25% of liver fat often comes from DNL.
+These arrows are showing fats being used up by your muscles as you exercise as well as while your muscles recover from it.
+As exercise occurs, not only does ß-oxidation increase—the way your burn off liver fat, but de novo lipogenesis also decreases—meaning that your liver is forming less fat from other sources.² As we discuss in an article called “Added sugar is almost gram for gram as hard on your liver as alcohol”, nearly 25% of liver fat often comes from DNL.³

 Therefore, by decreasing DNL and increasing ß-oxidation, exercise can create a huge swing in fats in the body—but also liver fat in general.

-As we have discussed in another article, all liver disease starts with liver fat.
+As we have discussed in another article, most forms of liver disease start with liver fat.
 There are a number of ways that you can target liver fat: drinking less (quantity), drinking less (frequency), eating better, reducing sugar intake, having a better BMI, and dietary additions.
 However, one of the most powerful that us drinkers have at our disposal is exercise.